 Certain exemptions and different conditions apply in the case of veterinary surgeons supplying injectable testosterone for sheep use.

-- They may supply enough product for only a single treatment of the affected sheep (a single treatment for producing teasers would be an appropriate course of injections).
+- They may supply enough product for a single treatment only of the affected sheep (a single treatment for producing teasers would be an appropriate course of injections).

 - They must maintain, in a book similar to the S8 Poisons Register, separate records for all purchases and supplies.
 Batch numbers of products must be recorded.